 What we know about ancient civilizations comes from what those civilizations left behind.
 Sometimes it's a shard of pottery, part of a tool, a piece of jewelry.
 Archaeologists scour the earth for such remnants of ancient civilizations to piece together a picture of the past.
 But in Egypt there are clues to the past that are hard to miss: they're six and a half million tons, taller than the Statue of Liberty, and as wide as 10 football fields.
 You don't need a trowel and a brush to discover these artifacts; you can see them from space!

-How do the pyramids tell us about the peoples of ancient Egypt?
+What do the pyramids tell us about the people and culture of ancient Egypt?